DIVING + SNORKELLING

 Ko Rok: The amazing coral reef of Ko Rok with its rainbow-colored coral and spectacular marine life is one of the best snorkel experiences anywhere.
 Ko Rok comprises two beautiful tropical isles that between them shelter a fabled “square kilometer” of coral.

-Ko Muk: This is a good place for long shallow dives and a great place for snorkeling.
+Ko Muk: This is a good place for long shallow dives and a great place for snorkelling.
 The multi-colored coral is famous and a great variety of marine life keeps delivering surprises round every corner.
 Don’t’ miss the Emerald Cave!
 A 60 meter long tunnel runs through a sheer mountain which leads into a fantastic lagoon.
 Ko Muk is often visited as part of a ‘four-island’ snorkeling daytrip.
-Book Longtail Boat Tour or Scuba Diving
+See our Ko Lanta Boat Tours page for more info.